-As used in clause (12) in the preceding paragraph, the phrase "bankruptcy, insolvency, receivership or similar event" means the appointment of a receiver, fiscal agent or similar officer for the Authority in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court of governmental authority has assumed jurisdiction over substantially all of the assets or business of the Authority, or if jurisdiction has been assumed by leaving the Board and officials or officers of the Authority in possession but subject to the supervision and orders of a court or governmental authority, or the entry of an order confirming a plan of reorganization, arrangement or liquidation by a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Authority.
-In addition, the Contracting Parties will provide timely notice of any failure by the Contracting Parties to provide information, data, or financial statements in accordance with its agreement described above under "Annual Reports."
-The Authority or the Contracting Parties will provide each notice described in this paragraph to the MSRB.
+As used in clause (12) in the preceding paragraphs, the phrase "bankruptcy, insolvency, receivership or similar event" means the appointment of a receiver, fiscal agent or similar officer for the Authority or a Contracting Party in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court of governmental authority has assumed jurisdiction over substantially all of the assets or business of the Authority or a Contracting Party, or if jurisdiction has been assumed by leaving the Board and/or officials or officers of the Authority or a Contracting Party in possession but subject to the supervision and orders of a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Authority or a Contracting Party.
+In addition, the Authority and the Contracting Parties will provide timely notice of any failure by the Authority or the Contracting Parties, respectively, to provide information, data, or financial statements in accordance with its agreement described above under "Annual Reports."
+The Authority and the Contracting Parties will provide each notice described in this paragraph to the MSRB.